defold/extension-adinfo/README.md

-# Push Notifications for Defold
+# AdInfo for Defold

-This is a Defold [native extension](https://www.defold.com/manuals/extensions/) which provides access to Push Notifications functionality on iOS and Android devices.
+This is a Defold [native extension](https://www.defold.com/manuals/extensions/) which provides access to AD ID and AD tracking status on iOS and Android devices.

-To learn more please visit the [documentation page](https://github.com/defold/extension-adinfo/) for this extension.
+To learn more please visit the [documentation page](https://defold.github.io/extension-adinfo/) for this extension.

 ---